wwwted/MySQL-HOWTOs/howtos/audit57.md

 **[Back to Agenda](./../README.md)**

-# MySQL Enterprise Audit
+# MySQL Enterprise Audit (5.7)

 In this howto we are going to look at how to get started with MySQL Enterprise Audit and also show a small demo on how it works.
-This feature is part of the MySQL Enterprise Edition, if you do not have access to MySQL Enteprise Binaries you can dowloaded them for evaluation purpose following this [guide](/howtos/edelivery-ee.md).
+This feature is part of the MySQL Enterprise Edition, if you do not have access to MySQL Enteprise Binaries you can download them for evaluation purpose following this [guide](/howtos/edelivery-ee.md).
 Also remember to setup your demo environment using the guide [here](/howtos/install.md).

 Further reading:
 * https://www.mysql.com/products/enterprise/audit.html